-Our packet traces originate at locations that generally see a lot of traffic aggregation, including access links to universities (U1 and U2) and Web sites (W1), ISP routers with peering, backbone, and client links (A1 and A2), and links connecting large metropolitan regions with a major ISP backbone (R1 and R2).
+Our packet traces originate at locations that generally see a lot of traffic aggregation, including access links to universities (U1 and U2) and busy Web sites (W1), ISP routers with peering, backbone, and client links (A1 and A2), and links connecting large metropolitan regions with a major ISP backbone (R1 and R2).
 The traces date from between 1998 and 2001.
-Their durations range from 1 to 4 hours; their packet counts range from 1.4 million to 101 million.
-We write N for the number of distinct destination addresses in a trace; it ranges from 70,000 to 160,000.
+Their durations range from 1 to 4 hours, and their packet counts range from 1.4 million to 101 million.
+We write N for the number of distinct destination addresses in a trace; it ranges from 70 000 to 160 000.
 Some traces were pseudo-randomly sampled at the packet level.
-Figure 1 presents high-level characteristics of these data sets.
+Fig. 2 presents high-level characteristics of these data sets.
+We believe that traces from sites that see less aggregation, or that draw from a narrower user base, might exhibit different characteristics.
+Although the properties visible at these locations will have changed over time, a set of external addresses observed at a national laboratory in 2005 demonstrates structural characteristics not far from those observed at that laboratory in 2001 (Section VIII-C).